qdm12/My-Computing-course/06. Python and your first code/readme.md

 	# You may have troubles here but it's good you'll learn that way !
 	return participation
 ```
+- Then just test it out with `print find_participation("tree", transactions, prices)` for example
 - If you can't make it, you can have a look at the file `mycode2.py` online.
 - And... **GIT THIS UP !!!** (with *GitKraken* or `git add mycode.py && git commit -m "your message" && git push`)